113ll3/Ibmclouddocscli/reference/ibmcloud/cli_acct_org_role.md

 Use the following commands from the {{site.data.keyword.cloud}} Command Line Interface to manage accounts, users in an account, and the org, space, and roles of public Cloud Foundry environments.
 {: shortdesc}

+{{site.data.keyword.ibmcf_full}} is deprecated with an end-of-support date of 1 June 2023.
+For more information, see [Deprecation of IBM Cloud Foundry](/docs/cloud-foundry-public?topic=cloud-foundry-public-deprecation).
+{: deprecated}

 ## ibmcloud account orgs
 {: #ibmcloud_account_orgs}